keploy/community-blog/cmh36231l000302jigsfydkqv.md

 ## **Leveraging Keploy for Smarter Complexity Management**

-Managing code complexity effectively typically requires contemporary automation.
+Managing the complexity of code effectively typically requires contemporary automation.
 Developers face the challenge of managing complexity in general while working at speed to develop and test features.
 This is the space where Keploy operates as a future-looking tool that addresses new norms in terms of AI and automation.

 [**Keploy**](https://keploy.io/) automatically analyzes code paths, locates potential complexities, and generates test cases to quickly validate code updates.
 By tying requirements to tests and tracking data flow, it allows teams to proactively address complexities before their impact requires more significant remediation.
 With it, Keploy helps development teams focus on significant innovations while maintaining quality, maintainability, and scalability; truly a futuristic approach to code complexity management.